dickeyy/cs-165/README.md

-# CS 164 Work
+# CS 165 Work

-This is all my work from my CS 164 Class, Fall 2023 @ CSU.
+This is all my work from my CS 165 Class, Spring 2024 @ CSU.
 Class is in Java (yuck)